factcast/factcast/factcast-site/documentation/content/factus/aggregates.md

 ![](../ph_a.png)

 Another special flavor of a Snapshot Projection is an Aggregate.
 An Aggregate extends the notion on Snapshot Projection by bringing in an aggregate Id.
-This of the `UserNames` example.
-It does not make sense to maintain two different UserNames Projections, becuase by definition, the UserNames projection should contain **all** UserNames in the System.
+This is the one of the `UserNames` example.
+It does not make sense to maintain two different UserNames Projections, because by definition, the UserNames projection should contain **all** UserNames in the system.
 When you think of `User` however, you have different users in the System that differ in Id and (probably) UserName.
 So calling `factus.fetch(User.class)` would not make any sense.
 Here Factus offers two different methods for access: